OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/profiling.rst

 function pathname, the local and total elapsed time for that function, and the local and total number of calls for that function.
 Clicking on an arc will collapse the view so that that arc's function will become the center circle and only functions called by that function will be visible.
+The top level center circle before any arc has been collapsed does not represent a real function.
+Instead, it shows the sum of the elapsed times of all of the top level functions as its local time, and the total time that profiling was active as its total time.
+If the total time is greater than the local time, that indicates that some amount of time was taken up by functions that were not being profiled.

 The profiling data needed for the viewer is included directly in the html file, so the file can be passed around and viewed by other people.
 It does